 Zinc (RDI: 1-3y 3 mg/day, 4-8y 4 mg/day)

-If you’re worried your little one might be lacking, a nutritional review is a great idea alongside our Meal Time Success programs (where we use evidence based practical tools to encourage kids from 6 months to 6+ years to eat a variety of foods).
+If you’re worried your little one might be lacking, a nutritional review is a great idea alongside our Meal Time Success programs (where we use evidence based practical tools to encourage kids to eat a variety of foods).
 We encourage you to always be guided by your health care provider regarding supplements as some vitamins and minerals are toxic in high doses (or possibly a waste of money if your child is not deficient).

 In terms of viruses: nutrition, adequate sleep, avoiding prolonged stress and hygiene are important.
-There is some evidence to suggest vitamin D, zinc and vitamin C may reduce the severity and longevity of cold symptoms (something we personally supplement if our kids are unwell).
+There is some evidence to suggest vitamin D, zinc and vitamin C may reduce the severity and longevity of cold symptoms once a child is already sick (limited evidence for the virus that is front of mind right now), but these nutrients won't prevent a child from getting sick if they are exposed to a virus.

 I know this is a big one but I hope it’s helpful and offers some peace of mind.